vanilla-extracts/writing-website/src/blog/update.md

 ## My life {#life}
 Life has been...
 Hectic.
 These past few weeks.
-You may notice (or not if, *no one* if reading this blog, which very well may be the case) I haven't posted an update in a month, almost to the day.
+You may notice (or not if, *no one* is reading this blog, which very well may be the case) I haven't posted an update in a month, almost to the day.

 I've been busy, with life, work, friends and family.
 The holidays are not the